devfelipearaujo/HuddleLandingPage/README.md

 ## The challenge

 The challenge is to build out this landing page and get it looking as close to the design as possible.
-I didnt got acess to figma file so i used just the png screenshot. (you can see the design image at the end of the page)
+I didn't got acess to figma file so i used just the png screenshot. (you can see the design image at the end of the page)

 Users should be able to: